 Fast, systematic qualification is what separates teams that crush quota from teams that don’t.
 A solid process makes sure you spend time on the right leads — not the wrong ones.
 Here’s how to build a qualification system that moves prospects through your pipeline efficiently.

-Step 1: Capture every lead source
+Step 1: capture every lead source

-Step 2: Enrich with AI
+Step 2: enrich with AI

 Data enrichment turns a name and email into a full prospect profile.
 AI-powered enrichment provides company size, annual revenue, industry classification, technology stack, recent funding rounds, and employee count within seconds.
-This approach aligns with current trends, as a McKinsey report notes that organizations with mature gen-AI marketing capabilities report 22% efficiency gains and expect 28% within two years.

-Step 3: Score for sales readiness
+Step 3: score for sales readiness

 Lead scoring tells you which leads to call first — based on fit and behavior.
 Fit criteria include company size, industry, role, and geographic location.
 Engagement signals track email opens, website visits, content downloads, and social interactions.